• Revenue Memo

 Market position: As of early 2025, Telegram surpassed 1 billion monthly active users (MAUs), with particularly strong adoption in Eastern Europe, the Middle East, and among global tech communities.

-Recent moves: Telegram has launched a paid Premium tier offering additional features like faster downloads and larger file limits.
+Recent moves: Telegram has launched a paid Premium tier, offering additional features such as faster downloads and larger file limits.
 It is also experimenting with decentralized identity systems and integrating crypto wallets, signaling a strategic push into Web3 ecosystems.

 Signal